kids encyclopedia robot

 Rumored projects

-During an interview on November 4, 2009, Guttenberg mentioned that Disney was developing a second sequel to Three Men and a Baby, entitled Three Men and a Bride.
-Guttenberg stated that his co-stars, Ted Danson and Tom Selleck, would return for the sequel.
-He also expressed his interest in making additional sequels to the Police Academy and Cocoon movies, saying they would be surefire hits if they were to be made.
+In a 2009 interview, Guttenberg mentioned that Disney was developing a second sequel to Three Men and a Baby, entitled Three Men and a Bride.
+He said that his co-stars, Ted Danson and Tom Selleck, would return for the sequel.
+Guttenberg expressed his interest in making additional sequels to the Police Academy and Cocoon movies, saying they would be surefire hits if they were to be made.
+In 2010, he revealed that David Diamond and David Weissman were writing a script for Police Academy 8.
+In 2018, Guttenberg said that a new Police Academy film is packaged but had no other details.

 Miscellaneous